When your child enrolls at Moorestown Friends School, you become part of the community, too.

-Support student choral, instrumental and dramatic performances, which may be virtual this year.
+Support student choral, instrumental and dramatic performances.

 Located at 301 Chester Avenue, the MFS Thrift Shop is a volunteer-dependent organization.
 Volunteers assist by sorting and pricing donations of clothing, collectibles, furniture, etc. and helping customers.
 Proceeds from the Thrift Shop support MFS students and faculty.

 Join in with staff on an as-needed basis to help label, fold, and stuff occasional large mailings.

 Volunteer to support our students as they compete in a series of events with students from other local schools.

 Lower School Grandparents and Special Friends Day

 Usually held in late October, volunteers welcome and assist visitors on this special day.

 Cover and catalog books and help students in checking-out and returning books.